- Latin Name- Digitaria Sanguinalis Hardy Zone- 7-10 Mature Height- 2ft Sun Or Shade- Full Sun

 - AL, CT, MA

-Crabgrass seeds germinate from early spring to late summer.
+Crab Grass seeds germinate from early spring to late summer.
 It is a mat-forming grass, developing from a rosette, roughly resembling a crab.
-Purplish seed heads provide seeds until they are killed by the first hard frost.
+Purplish seed heads provide seeds until the first hard frost kills them.
 Hairy crabgrass has leaves that are fuzzy, and grow between two to six inches in length.
 Low-growing smooth crabgrass does not have hairs on the leaves or sheaths.
 A coarse-textured, yellowish-green grass, crabgrass not only propagates through reseeding, but hairy crabgrass also propagates through runners.
 It helps prevent erosion in areas with sandy soil that is prone to blowing away.